anuprulez/galaxy_tool_recommendation_transformers/README.md

 iPython notebook: <<>>

 Training script: https://github.com/anuprulez/galaxy_tool_recommendation_transformers/blob/master/train.sh

 License: MIT License

-RRID: <<to add>>

-bioToolsID: <<to add>>

 ## (To reproduce this work) How to create a sample tool recommendation model:

-**Note**: To reproduce this work after training on complete model, it is required to have a decent compute resource (with at least 20 GB RAM) and it takes > 24 hrs to create a trained model on complete set of workflows.
+**Note**: To reproduce this work after training on complete model, it is required to have a decent compute resource (with at least 10 GB RAM) and it takes > 24 hrs to create a trained model on complete set of workflows (~ 18,000).
 However, the following steps can be used to create a sample tool recommendation model on a subset of workflows:

 1. Install the dependencies by executing the following lines:
     *    `conda env create -f environment.yml`
     *    `conda activate tool_prediction_transformers`

-2. Execute `sh train.sh` (https://github.com/anuprulez/galaxy_tool_recommendation/blob/master/train.sh).
+2. Execute `sh train.sh` (https://github.com/anuprulez/galaxy_tool_recommendation_transformers/blob/master/train.sh).
 It runs on a subset of workflows.
-Use file `data/worflow-connection-20-04.tsv` in the training script to train on complete set of workflows (It takes a long time to finish).

-3. After successful finish (~2-3 minutes), a trained model is created at `data/<<file name>>.hdf5`.
+3. After successful finish (~2-3 minutes), a trained model is created at `data/aug_22/<<file name>>.hdf5`.

-4. Put this trained model file at `ipython_script/data/<<file name>>.hdf5` and execute the ipython notebook.

-5. A model trained on all workflows is present at `ipython_script/data/tool_recommendation_model_20_05.hdf5` which can be used to predict tools using the IPython notebook `ipython_script/tool_recommendation_gru_wc.ipynb`

 ## Data description:

-Execute data extraction script `extract_data.sh` to extract two tabular files - `tool-popularity-20-04.tsv` and `worflow-connection-20-04.tsv`.
+Execute data extraction script `extract_data.sh` to extract two tabular files - `tool_popularity_Aug_22.csv` and `wf-subset.csv`.
 This script should be executed on a Galaxy instance's database (ideally should be executed by a Galaxy admin).
 There are two methods in the script one each to generate two tabular files.
-The first file (`tool-popularity-20-04.tsv`) contains information about the usage of tools per month.
-The second file (`worflow-connection-20-04.tsv`) contains workflows present as the connections of tools.
+The first file contains information about the usage of tools per month.
+The second file contains workflows present as the connections of tools.
 Save these tabular files.
-These tabular files are present under `/data` folder and can be used to run deep learning training by following steps.
+These tabular files are present under `/data/aug_22/` folder and can be used to run deep learning training by following steps.

 ### Description of all parameters mentioned in the training script:

-`python <main python script> -wf <path to workflow file> -tu <path to tool usage file> -om <path to the final model file> -cd <cutoff date> -pl <maximum length of tool path> -ep <number of training iterations> -oe <number of iterations to optimise hyperparamters> -me <maximum number of evaluation to optimise hyperparameters> -ts <fraction of test data> -bs <range of batch sizes> -ut <range of hidden units> -es <range of embedding sizes> -dt <range of dropout> -sd <range of spatial dropout> -rd <range of recurrent dropout> -lr <range of learning rates> -cpus <number of CPUs>`
+`python <main python script> -wf <path to workflow file> -tu <path to tool usage file> -om <path to the final H5 model file> -cd <cutoff date to exclude old workflows> -pl <maximum length of tool path> -ti <number of training iterations> -nhd <number of attention heads> -ed <embedding dimensions> -fd <feed forward dimensions> -dt <dropout> -lr <learning rate> -ts <test data percentage> -trbs <training batch size> -tebs <test batch size> -trlg <train logging step> -telg <test logging step> -ud <use preprocessed data> --is_transformer <to use transformer or RNN>`

-   - `<main python script>`: This script is the entry point of the entire analysis.
-It is present at `scripts/main.py`.

-   - `<path to workflow file>`: It is a path to a tabular file containing Galaxy workflows.
-E.g. `data/worflow-connection-20-04.tsv`.

-   - `<path to tool popularity file>`: It is a path to a tabular file containing usage frequencies of Galaxy tools.
-E.g. `data/tool-popularity-20-04.tsv`.

-   - `<path to trained model file>`: It is a path of the final trained model (`h5` file).
-E.g. `data/<<file name>>.hdf5`.

-   - `<cutoff date>`: It is used to set the earliest date from which the usage frequencies of tools should be considered.
-The format of the date is YYYY-MM-DD.
-This date should be in the past.
-E.g. `2017-12-01`.

-   - `<maximum length of tool path>`: This takes an integer and specifies the maximum size of a tool sequence extracted from any workflow.
-Any tool sequence of length larger than this number is not included in the dataset for training.
-E.g. `25`.

 ### (To reproduce this work on complete set of workflows) Example command:

-   `python scripts/main.py -wf data/worflow-connection-20-04.tsv -tu data/tool-popularity-20-04.tsv -om data/tool_recommendation_model.hdf5 -cd '2017-12-01' -pl 25 -ep 10 -oe 5 -me 20 -ts 0.2 -bs '32,256' -ut '32,256' -es '32,256' -dt '0.0,0.5' -sd '0.0,0.5' -rd '0.0,0.5' -lr '0.00001,0.1' -cpus 4`

-Once the script finishes, g for view to become activ`H5` model file is created at the given location (`path to trained model file`).
+   `python scripts/main.py -wf data/aug_22/wf-subset.csv -tu data/aug_22/tool_popularity_Aug_22.csv -om data/aug_22/tool_recommendation_model.hdf5 -cd '2017-12-31' -pl 25 -ti 20 -nhd 4 -ed 128 -fd 128 -dt 0.1 -lr 0.001 -ts 0.2 -trbs 128 -tebs 128 -trlg 10 -telg 5 -ud false --is_transformer true`

 ## (For Galaxy admins) The following steps are only necessary for deploying on any Galaxy server:

 1. (Already done!)
-The latest model is uploaded at: https://github.com/galaxyproject/galaxy-test-data/blob/master/tool_recommendation_model.hdf5.
+The latest model is uploaded at: https://github.com/galaxyproject/galaxy-test-data/blob/master/tool_recommendation_model_v_0.2.hdf5.
 Change this path only if there is a different model.

 2. In the `galaxy.yml.sample` config file, make the following changes:
     - Enable and then set the property `enable_tool_recommendations` to `true`.